 - Birth Injuries - When an accident occurs during birth, it can lead to severe injury or even permanent disability.

-- Motor Vehicle Accidents -When people are injured in an auto accident, bus accident, motorcycle accident, or truck accident, they may be able to bring a personal injury lawsuit.
+- Motor Vehicle Accidents -When people are injured in an auto accident, bus accident, motorcycle accident, truck accident, or train accident they may be able to bring a personal injury lawsuit.
 Car accidents are the most common cause of personal injury lawsuits.

 Most personal injury cases, regardless of the type of claim, are grounded upon the legal principle of negligence.
 There is a fundamental assumption in the law that every person owes every other person the duty to act in a way that a reasonable person would in the same situation.
 Failing to uphold this “reasonableness standard”, either because of an action a person took, or an action that they failed to take, forms the basis of most legal actions due to negligence.
 This is the underlying similarity in personal injury cases: a person suffered harm that they would not have otherwise suffered because of someone else's carelessness or negligent actions of another person or entity.